gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

 ...
 ```

-The program writes the password to MOTD.
+The program likely writes the ransomware notes to MOTD as well.
+Based on the static analysis we can see that the password (which is part of the ransomware notes) is passed to the function but the ransomware notes string itself is neither passed nor referenced in `mw_write_motd()` (only in `mw_main()`).
+At first glance it is not obvious what exactly is written there but we will figure this out during dynamic analysis.

 ```c
 void mw_main(undefined4 param_1,undefined8 *param_2)